CINPLA/cinpla-base/README.md

 Install [Atom](https://atom.io/)

+### Cloning the cinpla-base repository
-Start by cloning this repository, this can either be done with Github Desktop or with a terminal.
+This can either be done with Github Desktop or with a terminal.
 When we say terminal, in Windows we mean Anaconda prompt.
 However, all code that starts with `git` can be done with Github Desktop.

+Make a folder where you want to have it, e.g. c:\apps\

 With the terminal run

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+cd c:\apps
 git clone https://github.com/CINPLA/cinpla-base.git
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ### Anaconda
-Windows: Search for anaconda and open Anaconda prompt
+Windows: Search for anaconda and open Anaconda prompt. y
 Mac: open a terminal

 ### Installing python and pyqt